LizFedak/JS-139/study-guide-main.md

 - Link to each part of the chapter and a summary of what is in the chapter
 - Come up with more things to practice coding for closure, callback, hositing, etc.
 - Describe how module.export works and importing/requiring the file

+- Achieve 100% code coverage for the todolist tests in the file.